The Challenge

 Material Cost Reduction

-Automation of manual reviews delivered substantial Opex savings while improving consistency and decision quality across alert handling.
+Automation of manual reviews delivered substantial operating-cost savings while improving consistency and decision quality across alert handling.

 Zero Engineering or Change-Management Burden

-Deployment required no internal engineering resources and no re-architecture of existing screening infrastructure—dramatically reducing implementation risk compared to traditional solutions.
+Deployment required no internal engineering resources and no re-architecture of the bank’s existing screening infrastructure, dramatically reducing implementation risk compared with traditional solutions.

 Regulatory-Ready Automation

-Every automated decision was supported by clear, human-readable reasoning, enabling transparent audit trails and confident regulatory engagement.
+Every automated decision was supported by clear, human-readable reasoning, enabling transparent audit trails and confident engagement with internal governance teams and regulators.

 From Experimentation to Enterprise-Grade ROI

-For this Tier-1 US bank, Arva AI proved that AI-driven financial crime automation is no longer experimental or aspirational—it is production-ready, auditable, and delivering real ROI at scale.
+For this large US bank, Arva AI demonstrated that AI-driven financial crime automation is no longer experimental or aspirational.
+It is production-ready, auditable and delivering real ROI at scale.

-By removing manual drag from sanctions and adverse media screening, the bank unlocked a more resilient, scalable, and future-proof compliance operating model—one where human expertise is reserved for the risks that truly matter.
+By removing manual drag from sanctions, PEP and adverse media screening, the bank unlocked a more resilient, scalable and future-proof compliance operating model — one where human expertise is reserved for the risks that truly matter.